mmodi97/whatsappui_clone/README.md

 <li>Give me a maximum of 24-48 hours to respond</li>
 <li>Have proper documentation on the parts you are changing/adding</li>
 </ul>

 ## Greetings
 Feel free to contribute

 ## Developed & Maintained by

 <a href="https://github.com/mmodi97">Mayank Modi 😎 </a>

+## Getting Started
+For help getting started with Flutter, view our online <a href="https://flutter.dev/docs">documentation</a>.